 Delta is one of the few airlines we're aware of that permits its members to use awards in this way.
 You should never use this option for fares costing less than $100 however.
 Your redemption options there are to use 25,000 miles to cover the cost of the entire fare which is an awful conversion rate.

-For the Platinum SkyMiles card to be worthwhile, make sure you're able to spend enough to hit both the $25k and $50k spending thresholds.
+For the Delta SkyMiles® Platinum American Express Card to be worthwhile, make sure you're able to spend enough to hit both the $25k and $50k spending thresholds for the annual miles boost.